MORPHOLOGY OF STREPTOCOCCUS PYOGENES

 |Elevation||Low Convex - convex||Low Convex||Low Convex||Low Convex|

 |Surface||Matt (in Virulent strains) ; Glossy (In Non-Virulent Strains) ; mucoid (in case of Capsule production)||Matt (in Virulent strains) ; Glossy (In Non-Virulent Strains) ; mucoid (in case of Capsule production)||Matt (in Virulent strains) ; Glossy (In Non-Virulent Strains) ; mucoid (in case of Capsule production)|

 |Color||Light yellow||Light golden yellow, surrounded by clear zone (beta hemolysis).||Yellow||Golden yellow, surrounded by clear zone (beta hemolysis).|

 |Structure||Semi-Transparent - Opaque||Semi-Transparent||Semi-Transparent - Opaque||Semi-Transparent - Opaque|

-In liquid culture media like peptone water and Nutrient broth or Glucose broth, the growth of the bacterium occurs as a granular turbidity with a powdery deposits which is due to the heavy bacterial chains that settle down and appears as a powdery deposit which is further analyzed for the morphology (under the microscope), gram reaction, biochemical tests, and Streptococcus pyogenes specific tests.
+In liquid culture media like peptone water and Nutrient broth or Glucose broth, the growth of the bacterium occurs as granular turbidity with a powdery deposit which is due to the heavy bacterial chains that settle down and appears as a powdery deposit which is further analyzed for the morphology (under the microscope), gram reaction, biochemical tests, and Streptococcus pyogenes specific tests.

 Hi, I’m the Founder and Developer of Paramedics World, a blog truly devoted to Paramedics.
 I am a Medical Lab Tech, a Web Developer and Bibliophiliac.
 My greatest hobby is to teach and motivate other peoples to do whatever they wanna do in life.